MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/replication-error-1127.md

 Active Directory is unable to write to the Active Directory database or log files.
 Root causes include:

-1. Software on the local machine is interfering with Active Directory's ability to write changes to the Active Directory database and / or log files
+1. Software on the local machine is interfering with Active Directory's ability to write changes to the Active Directory database and/ or log files
-2. A defect exists in the disk subsystem including the motherboard / driver controller, firmware, driver, physical drives.
+2. A defect exists in the disk subsystem including the motherboard/ driver controller, firmware, driver, physical drives.

 ## Resolution